 What are “ag-gag” bills?

-“Ag-gag” laws threaten crucial undercover investigations that expose cruelty to animals on factory farms.
+“Ag-gag” laws threaten crucial eyewitness investigations that expose cruelty to animals on factory farms.

 - By banning the documentation or exposure of abuse on factory farms